 The Rationalist Society of Australia is the oldest freethought group in Australia, promoting reason since 1906.
 Members and supporters hold that all significant beliefs and actions should be based on reason and evidence, that the natural world is the only world there is, and that answers to the key questions of human existence are to be found only in that natural world.
 The RSA stands for Reclaiming Secular Australia.

-The Research Grant Program
+The 2021 Research Grants Program

 Expressions of interest were sought from suitably qualified academics for funding research projects in the following areas: